dc-srap

 rdf:type, dct:title, dct:publisher, bibo:issn, bibo:eissn

-In RDF data, information that a resource is a periodical work SHOULD be designated using a rdf:type statement with the class bibo:Journal (for journals) or bibo:Periodical (for other types of periodicals than journals) as the value.
+In RDF data, information that a resource is a periodical work SHOULD be included in the periodical shape using a rdf:type statement with the class bibo:Journal (for journals) or bibo:Periodical (for other types of periodicals than journals) as the value.

 For identification of the periodical, the properties bibo:eissn (for electronic International Standard Serial Numbers, i.e., e-ISSN) and bibo:issn (for other types of ISSNs) SHOULD be used.